TrueNASTrueNAS Nightly Development Documentation

 Preparing for Migration

-Read this article before you attempt to migrate your CORE system to a SCALE major version.
+Read this article before you attempt to migrate your FreeBSD-based system to a Linux-based TrueNAS version.

 We strongly recommend not using USB flash drives or USB-attached drives for backups as these can have issues, including with recovering backed up files.
-For more information on using USB drives and devices in general, read the CORE Hardware Guide.
-If you must use a USB type device, verify you can access files on the device before you upgrade/migrate to SCALE.
+For more information on using USB drives and devices in general, read the Hardware Guide.
+If you must use a USB type device, verify you can access files on the device before you migrate.

 TrueNAS Enterprise

-CORE Enterprise customers are encouraged to contact Support for assistance with the process of moving from CORE to SCALE, especially customers with HA systems.
+Enterprise customers are encouraged to contact Support for assistance with the process of moving from a FreeBSD-based (13.3 or earlier) to a Linux-based (22.12 or newer) TrueNAS version, especially customers with HA systems.

-1. Upgrade your CORE system to the most recent publicly-available CORE major maintenace release version.
-TrueNAS systems on 12.0x or earlier should upgrade to the latest CORE 13.0 release (e.g 13.0-U6.1 or newer) prior to migrating to SCALE.
-CORE systems at the latest 13.0 release can use the iso upgrade method to migrate to SCALE.
+1. Upgrade your system to either the latest 13.0 or 13.3 release.
+TrueNAS Enterprise-licensed (or community systems that haven’t switched to 13.3) systems on 12.0x or earlier should upgrade to the latest 13.0 release (e.g 13.0-U6.2 or newer) prior to migration.
+Community users with 13.3 installed should update to the latest maintenance release of that version prior to migration.
+Either major version can use the iso upgrade method for migration.

 3. Verify the root user is not locked.
 Go to Accounts > Users, select the root user and click Edit to view current settings and confirm Lock User is not selected.

-4. Write down, copy, or take screenshots of settings to use in the event of a post-upgrade/migration issue or to duplicate in SCALE.
+4. Write down, copy, or take screenshots of settings to duplicate after migrating or use in the event of a post-upgrade/migration issue.
 Use the checklist below to guide you through this step:

 System dataset - Identify your system dataset.
-If you want to use the same dataset for the system dataset in SCALE, note the pool and system dataset.
-When you set up the first required pool on SCALE import this pool first.
+If you want to use the same dataset for the system dataset after migrating, note the pool and system dataset.
+When you set up the first required pool after migrating import this pool first.

-Deprecated services - Record the settings for services deprecated in SCALE.
+Deprecated services - Record the settings for services deprecated in newer TrueNAS versions.

-VMs - If you have virtual machines configured in CORE, write down or screenshot network and other setting information.
+VMs - If you have virtual machines configured, write down or screenshot network and other setting information.

 Plugins or jails - Plugins and jails do not migrate.
 Record settings for each plugin/jail and back up the data associated with each.

-CAs, certificates, CSRs - If you added certificate authorities, certificates, or certificate signing requests to CORE, they should migrate with the system config file, but as a precaution against possible malformed certificates copy private and public certificate keys and save each, then copy or screenshot all CA, certificate, and CSR setting.
-Make sure you have backed-up copies of certificates used in CORE to import or configure in SCALE.
+CAs, certificates, CSRs - If you added certificate authorities, certificates, or certificate signing requests, they should migrate with the system config file, but as a precaution against possible malformed certificates copy private and public certificate keys and save each, then copy or screenshot all CA, certificate, and CSR setting.
+Make sure you have backed-up copies of certificates used to import or configure after migrating.

 Usernames beginning with (0-9) - Review local user account names and rename or replace these with a letter or underscore before migrating.

-Tunables on CORE - SCALE does not use Tunables the way CORE does.
-SCALE allows adding script configurations on the System Settings > Advanced screen, using the Sysctl widget.
+Tunables - Linux-based TrueNAS (22.12 or newer) does not use Tunables in the same way.
+Copy script configurations to add on the System > Advanced Settings screen, using the Sysctl widget, after migrating.

-Init/shutdown scripts - If using init/shutdown scripts in CORE, copy them or take a screenshot to add them to SCALE.
+Init/shutdown scripts - If using init/shutdown scripts, copy them or take a screenshot to add them after migrating.

-Cron jobs - If configured in CORE, copy or use screenshots of cron job scripts if you want to add the same jobs in SCALE.
+Cron jobs - If configured, copy or use screenshots of cron job scripts if you want to add the same jobs after migrating.

-Global self-encrypting drive (SED) Password - Unlock these drives in CORE before you clean install SCALE.
-Write down the SED password configured in CORE to use in SCALE.
+Global self-encrypting drive (SED) Password - Unlock these drives before migrating.
+Write down the SED password to use after migrating.

-Credentials - Copy or write down the credentials for SSH connections and keypairs, and any cloud service backup providers configured in CORE if you do not have the credential settings saved in other files kept secured outside of CORE.
+Credentials - Copy or write down the credentials for SSH connections and keypairs, and any configured cloud service backup providers if you do not have the credential settings saved in other files kept secured outside of TrueNAS.

-Data protection tasks - Write down or take screenshots of replication, periodic snapshot, cloud sync, or other task settings to reconfigure these in SCALE if you want to duplicate these tasks.
+Data protection tasks - Write down or take screenshots of replication, periodic snapshot, cloud sync, or other task settings to reconfigure these after migrating.

 FreeBSD and Linux use different nomenclature for network interfaces, bridges, LAGGs, and VLANs.
 Because of the difference, network settings can either get lost or not transfer which means you have no network connectivity.
-You can find interface names in the CORE UI on the Network > Interfaces screen.
+See Component Naming for more information.

-If there are issues after a clean install of SCALE from an iso file or you are not using DHCP for network and interface configuration, use the information from your CORE settings to configure your SCALE network settings and to reconfigure your static IPs or aliases.
+If there are issues after a clean install from an iso file, or if you are not using DHCP for network and interface configuration, use the recorded information from your previous settings to configure your network settings and reconfigure your static IPs or aliases after migrating.

 TrueNAS uses DHCP to assign the IP address to the primary system network interface.
 DHCP only provisions one IP address.
 You can use this DHCP-provided address, or you can assign a static IP address.
 You must assign an IP address to each network interface card (NIC) installed in your system if you want to communicate over your network using the interfaces.